Supan-Roy/Choicecraft/packages/choicecraft-core/README.md

 ---

-## 🌟 Why Open Source Matters for Hackathons
+## 🌟 Decoupled Architecture & Ecosystem Usage

 `choicecraft-core` was designed from day one to be decoupled from any specific UI framework.
 While Choicecraft uses it for a **10-foot Fire TV (Vega OS)** experience, `choicecraft-core` can be embedded into:
 - Web & Mobile apps (React, React Native, Vue, Flutter)